-Oxford Dictionary defines creativity as 'the use of the imagination or original ideas, especially in the production of an artistic work.'
+Oxford Dictionary defines creativity as: "The use of the imagination or original ideas, especially in the production of an artistic work."
 This is fine, albeit somewhat limited to the world of art.
-This is how many view creativity; however, we fail to see that creativity is part and parcel of our daily life.
-The website businessdictionary.com has a more fitting definition of creativity: 'A mental characteristic that allows a person to think outside of the box, which results in innovative or different approaches.'
-The reason this definition is more suitable is the fact that it talks about 'thinking outside the box'.
-In other words, it looks at something in a different manner with fresh eyes.
-It mentions results; therefore, it is concerned with a tangible outcome that can be measured in some way.
-Finally, 'innovative or different approaches to a particular task' confirm the notion that tasks, no matter how mundane, can be given a new lease of life.
-This is easily adopted in our profession; after all, we are all about tasks.
-The learning through idea is deeply ingrained in our approach to teaching and learning.
+This is how many view creativity, however, we fail to see that creativity is part and parcel of our daily life. businessdictionary.com has a more fitting definition of creativity: "A mental characteristic that allows a person to think outside of the box, which results in innovative or different approaches."
+The reason this latter definition is more suitable is the fact that it talks about "thinking outside the box", in other words, looking at something in a different manner with fresh eyes.
+It mentions results; therefore it is concerned with a tangible outcome that can be measured in some way.
+Finally, "innovative or different approaches to a particular task" confirm the notion that tasks, no matter how mundane, can be given a new lease of life.
+This is easily adopted in our profession; after all we are all about tasks.
+The learning by doing idea is one deeply ingrained in our approach to teaching and learning.
+Therefore, this leads us to the conclusion that creativity is not the privilege of the few artists among us, but is a feather in our caps that we should be taking full advantage of.